nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 * `invalid_verifiable_presentation`: The VP is invalid.
 This error code is used when the signature is incorrect or when a required field is missing.
 * `invalid_presentation_submission`: The Presentation Submission is invalid.
 This error code is used when the Presentation Submission is not an answer to the Presentation Definition that corresponds with the requested scope.

-* `invalid_verifiable_credentials`: The submitted Verifiable Credentials do not meet the requirements.
-This error code is used when the Verifiable Credentials aren't corresponding to the Presentation Definition or when the Verifiable Credentials are expired, not trusted or invalid.
+An `invalid_request` is returned for any submitted Verifiable Credentials that do not meet the requirements, when the Verifiable Credentials aren't corresponding to the Presentation Definition or when the Verifiable Credentials are expired, not trusted or invalid.
 It is also used when the Verifiable Credentials are not issued to the signer of the Verifiable Presentation.

 ## 5. Presentation Definition endpoint